vicras/Leverx/HomePets/README.md

 Application successfully deployed

-You can use 'cf logs homepats --recent' to get logs from your app
+You can use `cf logs homepats --recent` to get logs from your app

 In order to use JDK 11, you need to use java buildpack v4.16+.